SheenaShahangian/CS601_HW2_Shahangian/README.md

 * Per the professor's recommendations, I have placed all media queries at the bottom of the stylesheet for easy identification.

-* I have incorporated well more than the three required distinct differences based on screen size, as I wanted each device size to really be comprehensive and beautiful on its own.
+* I have incorporated several more than the three required distinct differences based on screen size, as I wanted each device size to really be comprehensive and beautiful on its own.
 Specifically, I have used media queries on 15 different elements on screens with a max width of 640 pixels, and I have used media queries on 7 different elements on screens with a min width of 641 pixels and a max width of 1024 pixels.
 Generally speaking, the 641 - 1024 pixel screens have more real estate and thus incorporate a lot of the same structure and design as larger screens, which is why they have less elements leveraging media queries.
 On the other end of the spectrum, smaller screen sizes require much resizing and redesigning.

 * I have chosen and used a color palette that I have based my styles on to ensure consistency in branding.